ZhechengLiao/learnSwift/README.md

 ## SwiftUI

-From Chirs course, I personally build a easy app, and I learned:
+From Chirs course, I personally build an easy app, and I learned:

 - Text
 - Stack